Access and identity options for Azure Kubernetes Service (AKS)

 kubectlprovides feedback to the user.

-Learn how to integrate AKS with Azure AD with our AKS-managed Azure AD integration how-to guide.
+Learn how to integrate AKS with Microsoft Entra ID with our AKS-managed Microsoft Entra integration how-to guide.

 AKS service permissions